petersulyok/smfc/ARCHITECTURE.md

 ### 8.3 Shutdown

-`Service.exit_func` is registered with `atexit` (unless `-ne` was passed).
-On process exit — including most exceptions — it sets all fans back to **100%** via `ipmi.set_fan_mode(FULL_MODE)`.
-This is intentionally aggressive: a crashed `smfc` leaves the system noisy but cool, never silent and hot.
-The function unregisters itself afterwards so a second exit path doesn't reissue the IPMI command.
+`Service.exit_func` is registered with `atexit`.
+On process exit — including most exceptions — it applies `[Ipmi] exit_level=` (default **100%**) to every configured zone via `ipmi.platform.end(zones, level)`.
+This is intentionally
+aggressive: a crashed `smfc` leaves the system noisy but cool, never silent and hot.
+The function unregisters itself afterwards so a second exit path doesn't reissue the IPMI commands.

+CPython does not run `atexit` callbacks when the process is terminated by SIGTERM, which is systemd's default `KillSignal=`, so `run()` also installs `Service._sigterm_handler`.
+It raises `SystemExit`, which interrupts the `time.sleep()` of the main loop and performs an ordinary interpreter shutdown, so the `atexit` handler runs on `systemctl stop` too.
+SIGINT already behaves that way through `KeyboardInterrupt`.
+Neither can help on SIGKILL or an OOM kill — an `ExecStopPost=` drop-in in the systemd unit is the only cover there.

+The fan mode is deliberately *not* changed here: `smfc` is already running in FULL mode, so the extra `set_fan_mode()` would only add a `fan_mode_delay` long sleep to every service stop.
+The zone list is resolved by the caller (`Service._exit_zones`) from the fan controllers, falling back to a scan of the configuration on early exits where no controller has been built yet — the `Platform` instance is created before the controllers exist, so it cannot know the configured zones itself.

+`exit_level=-1` is a sentinel meaning *do not change the fan levels*: no IPMI command is issued at all, so the zones stay at the last applied level.
+The deprecated `-ne` command-line option maps onto it.

+Platforms differ in what `end()` does beyond the level write. `GenericX14Platform` releases its OEM manual-control mode after applying the level, restoring automatic BMC fan control, because that mode would otherwise stay latched forever.
+On the other platforms the BMC stays in FULL mode and the applied level is the resting state.

 ---